ucb-sts/sts/walkthrough.md

 InputLogger, check periodically whether the controller process has crashed, and halt the execution whenever we detect that the controller process has indeed crashed.

+If the Fuzzer does not find a violation, it will continue running forever.
+To place on upper bound on how long it runs, we can add another parameter `steps` with a maximum number of rounds to execute, e.g. `steps=500`.

 For a complete list of invariants to check, see the dictionary at the bottom of `config/invariant_checks.py`.